 F. CONSULTANTS (No effort)

-Dr Anatol Brain (UCLA) will be a consultant on the methods of EEG analysis for the detection of pHFOs and rHFOSs.
+Dr. Anatol Brain (UCLA) will be a consultant on the methods of EEG analysis for the detection of pHFOs and rHFOSs.

-Dr Istvan Mody (UCLA) will be a consultant for the characterization and study of epileptogenesis related biomarkers and electrophysiological patterns.
+Dr. Istvan Mody (UCLA) will be a consultant for the characterization and study of epileptogenesis related biomarkers and electrophysiological patterns.

-Dr Ashley Bush (Melbourne) will be a consultant on the use and monitoring of efficacy of deferiprone.
-Dr Chris Hovens (Melbourne) will act as consultant on the use and monitoring of efficacy of sodium selenate.
+Dr. Ashley Bush (Melbourne) will be a consultant on the use and monitoring of efficacy of deferiprone.
+Dr. Chris Hovens (Melbourne) will act as consultant on the use and monitoring of efficacy of sodium selenate.